socialvibe/truex-ads-docs/bluescript-reference.md

 Name | Description
 --- | ---
-`host.ad` | Json object of the selected ad (Roku only, not supported on HTML5 yet) `host.tagRotationRandom` | A fixed, random number from 0-1 per instance for (video) rotation.
+`userHasMetTIme` | The minimum time for ad interaction has been met `userHasInteracted` | User has interacted with the ad `userHasCredit` | User has gained credit for the ad `timerTickValue` | Countdown remaining for the engagement ad or ChoiceCard/SkipCard `host.ad` | Json object of the selected ad (Roku only, not supported on HTML5 yet) `host.tagRotationRandom` | A fixed, random number from 0-1 per instance for (video) rotation.
 Ad author is supposed to read this number and change their ad accordingly.
 `host.adParameters` | Contains all the adParameters from Truex Exchange and can be accessed by key.
 EG. `host.adParameters.some_key`
 `host.allVars` | Contains all of the ad variables queries from the RTB server.
-EG. `host.allVars.locationJSON.country_code` `host.rotationVideos` | An object with numerous subproperties related to the set of rotation videos `host.rotationVideos.<0-N>` to get a specific video with that index (key: video_1 corresponds to `.0`) `host.rotationVideos.length` to get the number of rotational videos `host.rotationVideos.currentIndex` to get the index (base 0) of the current random video `host.rotationVideos.currentUrl` to get the url of the current random video
+EG. `host.allVars.locationJSON.country_code` `host.rotationVideos` | An object with numerous subproperties related to the set of rotation videos `host.rotationVideos.<0-N>` | to get a specific video with that index (key: video_1 corresponds to `.0`) `host.rotationVideos.length` | to get the number of rotational videos `host.rotationVideos.currentIndex` | to get the index (base 0) of the current random video `host.rotationVideos.currentUrl` | to get the url of the current random video

-There are also predefined keys that provide additional information dynamically `userHasMetTIme` | The minimum time for ad interaction has been met `userHasInteracted` | User has interacted with the ad `userHasCredit` | User has gained credit for the ad `timerTickValue` | Countdown remaining (Choice/Skip Card)

 ### Expressions